Cognitive Hierarchy in Day-to-day Network Flow Dynamics: CH-NTP Dynamic

 \section{CH-NTP Dynamic}

 The previous section describes the idea using a general day-to-day operator $H[\cdot]$.
-This section specifies $H[\cdot]$ as the particular NTP dynamic that admits DUE as a fixed point and analyzes its mathematical properties.
+This section specifies $H[\cdot]$ as the particular NTP dynamic that admits DUE as a fixed point.
 The NTP dynamic's behavioral explanation is identical to a link-based day-to-day model proposed in \citet{he2010link}: travelers seek to minimize their travel costs while exerting some efforts (or incurring costs) to deviate from incumbent routes.
-This explanation was also discovered by \citet{tsakas2009target} in the game theory literature in which the NTP dynamic was called the target projection dynamic.
 In addition, the NTP dynamic has a unified closed-form formula with the projected dynamical system when route flows only evolve in the interior of the feasible route flow set \citep{nagurney1997projected,guo2015link,xiao2016physics}.
 In a discrete version, for every $k$-step traveler, the CH-NTP dynamic reads